VPJPeltonen/Godot-WorldMaker/Readme.md

 After generating you can use the controls in lower left corner to save maps.
 Just give the map a name and press save.
 Saved maps are found in: C:/Users/user/AppData/Roaming/Godot/app_userdata/World Maker

-Also after generating there are buttons to adjust map with additional erosion etc. These only work for the elevation at the moment
+Also after generating there are buttons to adjust map with additional erosion etc.

+You can get some instructions by clicking the questionmark